parro-it/dotfiles/readme.md

 ## Features

 * pure prompt by [Sindre Sorhus](https://github.com/sindresorhus)
-* alias to sped up development with git, node, npm
+* alias to speed up development with git, node, npm
+* alias to quickly create a new issue on your idea repo

 ## Install